-Opens a query and returns an identifier for it.
-This function always succeeds, regardless whether the predicate is defined or not. ctx is the context module of the goal.
+Opens a query and returns an identifier for it. ctx is the context module of the goal.
 When NULL, the context module of the calling context will be used, or user if there is no calling context (as may happen in embedded systems).
 Note that the context module only matters for meta-predicates.
-See meta_predicate/1, context_module/1 and module_transparent/1.
+See meta-predicate/1, context_module/1 and module_transparent/1.
 The p argument specifies the predicate, and should be the result of a call to PL_pred() or PL_predicate().
 Note that it is allowed to store this handle as global data and reuse it for future queries.
-The term-reference t0 is the first of a vector of term-references as returned by PL_new_term_refs(n).
+The term-reference t0 is the first of a vector of term-references as returned by PL_new_term_refs (n).